christoph88/tagmanager-build-tool/README.md

 ## Sync

-1. get default workspace in master > daily run or manual trigger
+1. get default workspace in master > daily run or manual trigger, downloads all workspaces
-2. run gh actions with workspace id and create pull request
-3. on merge with master upload changes to tagmanager
+3. on merge with master upload changes to tagmanager depending on which workspace files has been adapted

 ## Edit